dbos-inc/dbos-demo-apps/python/document-detective/README.md

 # Document Detective

 In this example, we'll use DBOS to build a reliable and scalable data processing pipeline.
-We'll show how DBOS can help you process many items concurrently and seamlessly recover from failures.
+We'll show how DBOS can help you horizontally scale an application to process many items concurrently and seamlessly recover from failures.
 Specifically, we'll build a pipeline that indexes PDF documents for RAG, though you can use a similar design pattern to build almost any data pipeline.

 ## Creating an OpenAI Account